DoepDopiDope/WerewolvesCompany/README.md

 ## Planned updates

-Theses features are not implemented yet, but are planned:
+Theses features may be added in the future:

 ### Major possible updates